modelica/MAP-LIB_ProjectRules/MAP-LIB_ProjectRules.md

 Releases of libraries covered by MAP-LIB can be initiated in two ways:

 1. The Project Leader or the Project Deputy initiates a new release.
-2. A Library Officer suggests a the initiation of a new release.
+2. A Library Officer suggests the initiation of a new release.
 The Project Members then vote on having a new release as suggested by the Library Officer.
 A positive vote requires a [qualified majority](#52-voting) of the Project Members.